eicrud/eicrud/docs/client/jwt-storage.md

     ```

 !!! info
     When using this cookie storage method, the JWT token is not accessible via javascript and therefore cannot be stolen in case of a Cross-site scripting (XSS) attack.
-However, keep in mind that a XSS vulnerability would still allow an attacker to perform requests on behalf of a connected user.
 Note that putting credentials in cookies opens the way for Cross-site request forgery (CSRF) attacks.
 Eicrud attempts to block these attacks using the [Double-submit Cookie Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#signed-double-submit-cookie-recommended){:target="_blank"}.